khermano/eshop-project-springboot/README.md

 ### Swagger UI

 - is available at http://localhost:8080/swagger-ui.html
-- you can choose service with "Select a definition"
+- you can choose a service with "Select a definition"